About the Residency Program

 Today, the program has distant site residencies in nine states and 20 residents for the 2014–2015 academic year.
 These numbers are projected to grow steadily each year.
 Since National College is committed to the importance of a one year of post-doctoral clinical training, our goal is to assist the profession as it prepares to meet the ever-increasing demand for highly-skilled naturopathic physicians.

 An increasing number of states are adopting naturopathic licensing laws requiring a minimum of one post–doctoral year of clinical training.
 The number of individuals who access alternative medicine is steadily growing.
 As a result, there is an increasing need to educate the public and support the field of naturopathic medicine through post-doctoral clinical training programs.

 To qualify as an applicant for the NCNM Residency Program, individuals must have graduated with a naturopathic doctorate from a college or university that has been accredited or has been granted candidacy accreditation status by the Council for Naturopathic Medical Education.
 Graduates from other accredited colleges and universities are encouraged to apply to the NCNM Residency Program.

-We begin accepting applications for the 2013–2014 Residency Year in December of 2012.
+We begin accepting applications for the 2015–2016 Residency Year December 1, 2014.
 Applications are available to download from this website.
 You are also able to view job descriptions from the various distant sites in order to learn more about their program and requirements.
-If you would like to have an application mailed to you directly, please submit your request to the Residency Department 503.552.1848 or by email to Melanie Henriksen firstname.lastname@example.org.
+If you would like to have an application mailed to you directly, please submit your request to the Residency Department 503.552.1847 or by email to Gary Strong, firstname.lastname@example.org.